cjfuller/labdb/README.md

 `bundle install`

-Geneate an application secret token using:
+Geneate and install an application secret token using:

-`rake secret`
+`python manage.py secret`

-and edit config/initializers/secret_token.rb and put the secret in the indicated place.
+Set up your hostname (what the server will be called; this might be "localhost" if you don't have a specific hostname configured.
+It should be the address you'll access the server at minus the "https://" and the port.)

 If you need to generate an ssl certificate, run: